hmfrank/AuD/README.md

 ## Makefile targets
 ### `make all`
+Compiles the library into an archive.
+The output file is called _libaud.a_.

+### `make test`
-Since this is a library, `make all` only creates the executable for the unit tests.
-The output file is called _aud_.
+Creates the unit test executable.
+The output file is called _utest_.

 ### `make doc`
 Creates html documentation.
 The main page is located in _doc/html/index.html_.